panel-attack/panel-game/CONTRIBUTING.md

 - Annotate function parameters with @param and possible return values with @return
 - Use `\n` and a new line starting with `---` to linebreak comments for annotations
 - Use @module to "require" a file if a class definition is not recognized
+- If love functions get flagged for missing arguments you can go to the implementation on the love.Type to mark the params as optional

 Example: